-- Bachelor's degree from an accredited college or university. - Completion of 13 hours of chemistry (including organic chemistry), 12 hours of biological sciences, 8 hours of physics and 6 hours of English. - Science GPA of 3.0 or greater on a 4.0 scale.
+- Bachelor's degree from an accredited college or university. - Completion of 13 hours of chemistry (including organic chemistry), 12 hours of biological sciences, 8 hours of physics and 6 hours of English. - · Graduate entrance examination completion of either the Medical

-- Graduate entrance examination completion of either the Medical College Admissions Test (MCAT), Dental Admission Test (DAT), or the Graduate Record Examination (GRE).
-If you are interested in a health professions program outside of medicine, we will accept admissions tests in accordance with those professions. - Two letters of recommendation, preferably from science faculty familiar with the applicant's academic abilities. - All transcripts from any college or university attended.
+College Admissions Test (MCAT), Dental Admission Test (DAT), or the Graduate Record Examination (GRE).
+If you are interested in a health professions program outside of medicine, we will accept admissions tests in accordance with those professions.

+- Two letters of recommendation, preferably from science faculty familiar with the applicant's academic abilities. - All transcripts from any college or university attended.
 If you have already submitted an application to KCU-COM, you do not need to submit transcripts at this time.
 If an offer of acceptance is extended, you will be required to submit all final transcripts directly to KCU.
 These should be submitted electronically to KCU from each institution, if available.